macsible/macsible/README.md

 ## Usage

-*NOTE: All commands below are to be run from the same location as this README.md file.*
+*NOTE: All commands below are to be run from the root of this codebase.*

 ### Install dependencies